ComparisonsFebruary 25, 2026

 RepairDesk also leans on email, though it offers basic SMS through integration with messaging services.
 The SMS implementation is functional but not seamless — it feels bolted on rather than built in.

 Verdict: Neither platform treats SMS as a first-class communication channel.
 In 2026, when most people read texts within three minutes but ignore emails for hours, this is a meaningful gap.
-Both platforms push customers toward portals and email threads that add friction.

 Payment Processing